adrienCaminade/truth_or_dare_app/README.md

 The entire project took 5 days to develop, including:

-    1 day for UI/UX design,
+> 1 day for UI/UX design

-    30 minutes for the backend creation with Laravel, The rest of the week for the Flutter frontend integration.
+> 30 minutes for the backend creation with Laravel

+> The rest of the week for the Flutter frontend integration.

 # How It Works